Hyperphantasia Test

 About 3-6% of the population has hyperphantasia.
 It is the exact opposite of aphantasia and represents the upper extreme of the imagery spectrum.
 The term was coined alongside "aphantasia" by neurologist Adam Zeman.

-There is no separate clinical hyperphantasia test instrument – hyperphantasia is captured through the upper end of the VVIQ.
-That is exactly what this test does: it uses the scientifically validated VVIQ questionnaire and shows you whether your result falls in the hyperphantasia range.
+There is no separate clinical hyperphantasia test instrument — hyperphantasia is assessed via the upper end of the VVIQ.
+That is exactly what this test does: It uses the VST-16 (methodology modeled on the VVIQ, Marks 1973; original items) and shows whether your score falls in the hyperphantasia range (score above 70 out of 80 points, convention per Wright et al. 2024).

 Do many of these statements apply to you?
 Then you might have hyperphantasia:

-The VVIQ (Vividness of Visual Imagery Questionnaire) asks you to imagine 16 scenarios and rate the vividness of your mental images on a scale from 1 to 5.
+The VST-16 (Visual Spectrum Test) asks you to picture 16 scenarios and rate the vividness of your mental images on a scale from 1 to 5.
 The total score ranges from 16 to 80.

-A score above 70 indicates hyperphantasia – meaning you experience almost every scenario with maximum vividness.
-Scores around 52 are average, and scores below 32 indicate aphantasia.
+A score above 70 indicates hyperphantasia (convention per Wright et al. 2024) — meaning you experience nearly every scenario with maximum vividness.
+Scores around 52 are average; scores below 32 indicate aphantasia.

 Imagine each scenario and rate how vivid your mental image is.